ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 OVH is a cost-effective cloud provider and it is preferred by many people.
 If you installed Ant Media Server on an OVH cloud instance, you may want to upload your stream recordings to S3 storage.
 You could do that with a few steps.
 Let start!

-Firstly, you need to generate a Secret Key and Access Key with your OpenStack username/password.
-You can learn more about it in OVH's docs.
+Firstly, you need to generate a Secret Key and Access Key with your OpenStack username and password.
+You can learn more about it in OVH's documents.

 After generating Secret Key and Access, you just need to create an Object Storage as an image.